 - Considering those scalability problems, the developers behind Ethereum have decided to launch in the next weeks the first phase of Ethereum 2.0: the Beacon Chain system.
 This will divide and distribute the data among the nodes, which won’t need the entire blockchain to work.
 Therefore, the network will be more efficient [Evan Van Ness].

 - The DeFi food harvest continues at crazy rates.
 Through the month, the projects BurgerSwap and BakerySwap were launched on Binance Smart Chain (BSC), providing new uses cases for Binance Coin (BNB); which, of course, increased its price.

-Likewise, Pickle Finance has popped to existence on Ethereum this month, offering to incentivize users to sell stablecoins that are trading above their peg and buy ones that are below it.
-Hotdog.Swap was born and died as well this month, after reaching the $6.000 mark and falling into disgrace in the matters of hours.
+Likewise, Pickle Finance has popped into existence on Ethereum this month, offering to incentivize users to sell stablecoins that are trading above their peg and buy ones that are below it.
+Hotdog.Swap was born and died as well this month, after reaching the $6.000 mark and falling into disgrace in a matter of hours.